developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 - [ ] Make folder 00 based.
 - [ ] Section 05 - Spring Boot REST Security with JPA/Hibernate Tutorial.
 - [ ] Make Chapters/headings when reviewing.
+- [ ] Remove numbers from packages and from lecture notes `.md` if there is.

 ## Old(legacy) course Curriculum, old course still accessible, if useful do.